Miriam Lichtheim

-was an American-Israeli Egyptologist, academic, librarian and translator.
+was an American-Israeli Egyptologist, academic, librarian, and translator.

 Biography

-Miriam Lichtheim was born on May 3, 1914 in Constantinople, Ottoman Empire (present-day, Istanbul, Turkey) to Richard Lichtheim and Irene Lichtheim (née Hafter).
+Miriam Lichtheim was born on May 3, 1914 in Constantinople, Ottoman Empire (now Istanbul, Turkey) to Richard Lichtheim and Irene Lichtheim (née Hafter).
 Lichtheim's father, born in Berlin to a German-Jewish family, was a politician, diplomat, and Zionist.
 Lichtheim's mother was born in Constantinople to a Greek speaking Sephardic Jewish family.
 Lichtheim's older brother was George Lichtheim, a British Marxist journalist.

-From 1913 to 1917, Richard Lichtheim was the successor to Victor Jacobson, representative of the Zionist World Organization in Istanbul.
+From 1913 to 1917, Miriam's father Richard Lichtheim was the successor to Victor Jacobson, representative of the Zionist World Organization in Istanbul.
 Due to suspicions of espionage, the Lichtheim family returned to Germany in 1919 following the end of World War I.

 In 1934, the family emigrated to Mandatory Palestine.
 On 26 December 1935, Lichtheim became a naturalised Palestinian citizen.
 Lichtheim studied under Hans Jakob Polotsky in the Hebrew University in Jerusalem.
 In a paper of recollections about her teacher, she recalls that, at the beginning of the year, in Polotsky's Egyptian class there were four students; at the end, only she remained.
 During Miriam's time at the Hebrew University, her father Richard became the representative of the World Zionist Organisation at the League of Nations, and relocated to Geneva with Irene.
-They would return in 1946 following the end of World War II and the founding of Israel.
+They would return in 1946 following the end of World War II and the independence of Israel.

-After completing her studies, Miriam travelled to the United States in 1941 where she studied and received a Ph.D. in Egyptology from the University of Chicago.
+After completing her studies, Miriam travelled to the United States in 1941 where she studied and received a PhD in Egyptology from the University of Chicago Oriental Institute.
 She worked as an academic librarian first at Yale University, and then at the University of California, Los Angeles, where she was Near East Bibliographer and Lecturer until her retirement in 1974.
 Lichtheim became a naturalised American citizen on 15 August 1950.

 In 1982 she returned to Israel, where she taught at her old school the Hebrew University of Jerusalem.
 She died in 2004.